Scalable IoT Device Security

 Solid Framework for IoT Security

-To support this approach and to help move the IoT industry toward a common security framework, Cypress has achieved PSA Certified Level 1 Certification for the Cypress PSoC® 64 Secure MCU.
-PSA helps Cypress by providing a framework to discuss IoT device security requirements with customers and to offer the appropriate security capabilities for a given IoT use case.
+To support this approach and to help move the IoT industry toward a common security framework, Infineon has achieved PSA Certified Level 1 and PSA Certified Level 2 certification for the Infineon "PSoCTM 64 Secure MCUs".
+PSA Certified helps Infineon by providing a framework to discuss IoT device security requirements with customers and to offer the appropriate security capabilities for a given IoT use case.

-With the PSA Certified program in place, the Cypress sales team can leverage it to lead customer discussions around protecting IoT devices and answer questions on technical requirements, including what type of security a particular microprocessor provides.
-Ogawa is pleased the company can now offer customers a secure IoT solution that is ultra-low power, flexible, and adheres to PSA principles so its customers can create and implement secure designs.
+With the PSA Certified program in place, the Infineon sales team can leverage it to lead customer discussions around protecting IoT devices and answer questions on technical requirements, including what type of security a particular microprocessor provides.
+Wood is pleased the company can now offer customers a secure IoT solution that is ultra-low power, flexible, and adheres to PSA Certified principles so its customers can create and implement secure designs.

-“The PSA premise of making embedded security accessible has helped develop the IoT marketplace.
-PSoC 64 is well-aligned to this premise, providing IoT device designers with a robust security solution that is optimized for their application,” he concludes.
+“The PSA Certified premise of making embedded security accessible has helped develop the IoT marketplace.
+PSoCTM 64 is well-aligned to this premise, providing IoT device designers with a robust security solution that is optimized for their application,” he concludes.